 Table of Contents

-It is a common practice that usually the victims of Buerger’s disease either smoke too many cigarettes or consume other types of tobacco.
+It is common for the victims of Buerger’s disease to smoke too many cigarettes or other types of tobacco.

 Definition of Buerger’s Disease